 9% work in construction.
 They will typically work with building related hazardous materials such as asbestos.
 If they are specialists in this area, they will have training and certification that enables them to work on construction sites.

 4% work in government roles.
-This will include military, environmental protection and nuclear power generation and containment, as well as waste disposal of radioactive substances.
+This will include military, environmental protection and nuclear power generation and containment, as well as waste disposal of radioactive substances.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Treatment, Storage and Disposal Technician Salary?

-For statistical purposes, this type of employee is classed as a type of Hazardous Material Removal Worker.
-The median salary according to analysis in May 2015 was $39.690.
-The lowest 10% salary earned in the region of $26,170 whereas the highest 10% of earners claimed a salary of more than $70,000.
-Federal government paid the highest salary despite employing relatively few numbers.
-Average salary for Federal employees came in at $51,000.
-Second was the highest employer (waste management) paying around the median at $39,590.
-Construction paid the lowest at $36,580.
+For statistical purposes, this type of employee is classed by the BLS as hazardous materials removal workers.
+The median salary for these professionals was $45,270 as of May 2020.
+The lowest 10% salary earned in the region of $30,590, whereas the highest 10% of earners claimed a salary of more than $76,570.
+Construction was the highest payer for this profession with a median salary of $45,830.*

 Disposal Technician Jobs & Job Description